daniellybx/daniellybx/README.md

 ### Hello there! 👋

-I'm Dani, a Data Scientist and an Epidemiologist from Brazil.
+I'm Dani, a Data Scientist and Epidemiologist from Brazil.

 - 🔭 I'm currently working as a Data Scientist, creating Machine Learning models to solve business problems
 - 🌱 I'm learning more about Python and AWS